Loading the Elevenlabs Text to Speech AudioNative Player...

 You’ve no doubt read of the extreme number of homes and business in the Midwest which are without power for at least two weeks due to extreme weather conditions.
 With over 1.3 million homes and business in the dark and cold until mid February, this translates into nearly 5 million individuals in a crisis situation.

-water supply, food supply, heat, light, medical access, traffic flow and our personal and property security.
+With the electricity out, heating will cease, microwave or oven cooking is eliminated, the days will be subject to minimal light in the midst of this hard winter, water pipes will freeze, and so much of a normal life for these millions of people will be hijacked for an involuntary 14 day minimum.
+A loss in electricity will have an impact on our water supply, food supply, heat, light, medical access, traffic flow and our personal and property security.
 It even affects our access to gasoline and other regular supplies which many take for granted.
 Clearly, an electric outage of this nature is not just about finding things to do that don’t require electricity.
 It’s about completely altering our way of living so that we can survive, and even thrive.
-The difference between comfort or chaos is directly related to whether or not we prepare for mere "survival" or to actually "thrive."
+The difference between comfort or chaos is directly related to whether or not we prepare for mere “survival” or to actually “thrive.”

 In a previous article I wrote an appropriate warning about the occurrence of such a plausible situation.
 I shared some relevant research in terms of the shocking numbers of employees available to restore common utilities in the event of an outage.
 In most states, the numbers of employees per numbers of households is 10,000 to 1.
 However, the economic crisis has forced layoffs so that the ratio in some areas may be as high as 13,000 to 1.
 This ratio accelerates even higher in concentrated populations as well.

-Even with the assistance of the National Guard, this recent storm strike has manifested the reality of what I've shared in many of my previous posts--that many are just a bit too naïve when they lightly think of the “what if” scenarios of their ability to survive a real emergency.
+Even with the assistance of the National Guard, this recent storm strike has manifested the reality of what I’ve shared in many of my previous posts–that many are just a bit too naïve when they lightly think of the “what if” scenarios of their ability to survive a real emergency.
 They OVERestimate their sustainability due to a lack of sound information.
 Keep in mind that in the event of a terrorist attack on our nation, the luxury of the assistance of the Guard will not be present, as they will be engaged elsewhere by mandate.

 optimus-fuelSo the question is, are you ready for such an